 Web developers represent a sizable pool of potential employees in today’s job market.
 For skilled and experienced web developers, job opportunities are expanding as more companies use the internet to increase their online visibility.
 Developers now face intense competition due to the influx of job offers, making it challenging to negotiate premium salaries.

-As of August 25, 2022, the average salary for a web developer in the U.S. is $67,567.
+As of February 2023, the average salary for a web developer in the U.S. is $82,026.
 This is based on the salaries web developer employees, users, and Indeed job ads have reported anonymously over the last 36 months.
-There are 2,359 reports on salaries gathered.
+There are 2,200 reports on salaries gathered.
 For reference, the average salary for web developers back in August 2021 was $67,000 (just before inflation hit).

 A web developer’s salary can be influenced by various factors, including skill set, education, certification, location, and years of experience.